Solar heating without the panels

 APPLICATIONS OF SOLAR HEAT

-Solex solar thermal roof can be applied to three applications.
+Solex roof intergrated thermal roofs can be applied to three heating applications.
 The innovative design means one roof can perform two or even all three applications.
 Further information on the applications is given the the three brochures below.

 AESTHETICALLY PLEASING SOLAR SLATES